arthurr-beep/text_summarization_service/README.md

-## A Sample FASTAPI projects - to demonstrate basic REST OPERATIONS
+## A Sample FASTAPI project - to demonstrate basic REST OPERATIONS

 This is just a basic REST API using FastAPI